sysfatal/sysfatal.github.io/maleable.md

 #include <fcntl.h>

 /*
-	flip the bit in the position (starting at 0) of the file.
+	flip the bit in this position (starting at 0) of the file.

 	gcc -o flip -Wall flip.c